Gaius Suetonius Paulinus

 Gaius Suetonius Paulinus (fl.
-AD 40–69) was a Roman general best known as the commander who defeated the rebellion of Boudica.
+AD 40–69) was a Roman general best known as the commander who defeated Boudica and her army during the Boudican revolt.

 Early life

 Little is known of Suetonius' family, but it likely came from Pisaurum (modern Pesaro), a town on the Adriatic coast of Italy.
-He is not known to be related to the biographer Suetonius.

 Mauretanian campaign

-Having served as praetor in 40 AD, Suetonius was appointed governor of Mauretania the following year.
+Having served as praetor in 40 AD, Suetonius was appointed governor of Mauretania (modern northern Morocco) the following year.
 In collaboration with Gnaeus Hosidius Geta, he suppressed the revolt led by Aedemon in the mountainous province that arose from the execution of the local ruler by Caligula.
 In 41 AD Suetonius was the first Roman commander to lead troops across the Atlas Mountains, and Pliny the Elder quotes his description of the area in his Natural History.